-Text type Rationale Appropriate Proposal The text type is suitable for the purpose of submitting ideas or solutions for implementation in order to address an issue that affects a large group of people.
-Generally appropriate Speech The text type is suitable for the purpose of sharing ideas and suggestions, but it is not usually used to communicate with an individual (the school principal).
-If the response makes clear that the writer is addressing the principal only in a formal context to provide a proposal verbally (i.e. it is indicated that the meeting had been pre-arranged) then it may be considered "appropriate".
-Generally inappropriate Blog The text type is typically used for the purpose of sharing the writer's thoughts and opinions with a larger group of unspecified audience.
+Text type Rationale Appropriate Email The text type is suitable for the purpose of actively communicating information in a personal manner (concerns and suggestions) to a specific audience (the owner of the store).
+Generally appropriate Proposal The text type is suitable for the purpose of making suggestions, but it is usually used in a formal context.
+This choice may be considered appropriate for this task if it explicitly addresses the shop owner and reveals clear understanding of context and purpose.
+Generally inappropriate Blog The text type is usually used for the purpose of sharing the writer's thoughts and opinions with a larger group of unspecified audience.
+It is not typically used to communicate with an individual.